Generate Reports Using Pandas Profiling, Deploy Using Streamlit

 The toggle button expands to the Overview, Categories, Words, and Characters tab.

-Overview tab in case of string type values displays max-min median mean length, total characters, distinct characters, distinct categories, unique, and sample from the dataset.
+The Overview tab displays the max-min median mean length, total characters, distinct characters, distinct categories, unique characters, and sample from the dataset for string type values.

 Overview, Categories, Words, and Characters tab

-The categories tab displays a histogram and sometimes a pie chart of the value counts of the feature.
+The categories tab displays a histogram and sometimes a pie chart of the feature’s value counts.
 The table contains the value, count, and percentage frequency.

 value, count, and percentage frequency.

-The words and the characters tab does the same job as the categories tab in terms of the way of presenting the data in tabular and histogram format but it can go much deeper into the lower case, upper case, punctuation, special characters categories count too!
+The words and the characters tab does the same job as the categories tab in terms of presenting the data in tabular and histogram format.
+Still, it can go much deeper into the lower case, upper case, punctuation, special characters categories count too!

-Correlation is used to describe the degree to which two variables move in coordination with one another.
-In the pandas profiling report, you can access 5 types of correlation coefficients: Pearson’s r, Spearman’s ρ, Kendall’s τ, Phik (φk), and Cramér’s V (φc).
+Correlation describes the degree to which two variables move in coordination with one another.
+The pandas profiling python report provides five types of correlation coefficients: Pearson’s r, Spearman’s ρ, Kendall’s τ, Phik (φk), and Cramér’s V (φc).

 Correlationsn pandas profiling python

-You can also click on the toggle button to get details about the various correlations coefficients.
+You can also click the toggle button for details about the correlation coefficients.

 Missing values